-'''

 printenv [env_variable]

-'''

 Displays the value of the specified environment variable.
-If none is specified, the command displays the value of all environment variables.
+If none is specified, the command displays the values of all the environment variables.

-This command is not for the current debuggee's environment, but for the environment of any debuggees subsequently created with fork(2) or with subsequent run or rerun commands.
+This command is not for the current debuggee's environment, but for the environment of any debuggees subsequently created with run or rerun commands.

-See Chapter 9 for more information on commands that manipulate the environment of subsequent debuggees.
+See Chapter 3 for more information on commands that manipulate the environment of subsequent debuggees.